mvysny/mvysny.github.io/_posts/2024-3-23-unifying-linux-mac.md

 Unfortunately the "macOS" keymap can not be used since it doesn't work at all in Linux: the ⌘Command key is activated by Meta key but it's not getting through to Intellij - basically IDEA never sees any key combination with Meta in it, which effectively disables all essential shortcuts.
-On top of that, I tend to remap the keyboard so that ⌥Option acts as Meta/Super in Linux, and ⌘Command acts like Alt in Linux, so that `Alt+Tab` and Alt+BackTick in Linux is activated by pressing ⌘Tab and/or ⌘` respectively, and acts exactly the same.
+On top of that, since I have ⌘Command mapped to Alt and not Meta in Linux, all Meta-based shortcuts in IDEA would need to be activated by pressing the ⌥Option physical key, which completely messes up the shortcuts.

+I think we need to completely rewrite the "macOS" keymap and modify all shortcuts from Meta to Alt...
 TODO Explore more

 TODO TODO